MYavuzYAGIS/Automotive-Cybersecurity/Readme.md

 Thirdly, I used field-expert talks and conferences on YouTube.

 Finally, I used official documentations and other sources.

+PS: the repo is still growing with new commits.

 ## <u>What is it in here?</u>